The Modern Languages Department at Seton Hall offers a summer study program of four weeks in Rome, the political and cultural capital of Italy.

 Students will receive six credits towards graduation, which will count toward an Italian major and minor.
 They will take two courses: a language class (at the student's appropriate level) taught by a professor of Italiaidea, a renowned language school of Rome accredited with several American Universities; and a course on Italian culture, ITAL 2701 taught by Dr. Gabriella Romani.

 Students will stay with Italian families.
 The selected families live in areas located only a few metro or bus stops from the school.

-The price includes fees for one course with local school, scheduled travel to Italy, excursion to Venice, accommodation in Rome (inclusive of breakfast from Monday to Friday and dinner from Monday to Thursday), and an orientation session upon arrival.
-It does not, however, include textbooks or food (except as specified above).
+The price includes fees for one course with the local school, scheduled travel to Italy, excursion to Venice, accommodation in Rome (inclusive of breakfast from Monday to Friday and dinner from Monday to Thursday), and an orientation session upon arrival.
+It does not, however, include textbooks or food.

 Three travel scholarships (ranging $500-2000) are made available by the Italian Studies Program.

 Contact the Director of the program in Rome: Dr. Gabriella Romani email@example.com or call (973) 275-2926.